-This post describes steps one can take to create live kernel dump file in Windows 11.
+This post describes steps one can take to create a live kernel dump file in Windows 11.

-Windows kernel live dump allows you to gather data to trouble shoot an abnormal situation while the computer continue operate.
-It captures consistent snapshot of kernel memory and saves it to a dump file for further research.
+Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.
+It captures a consistent snapshot of kernel memory and saves them to a dump file for further research.

 Kernel live dump reduces downtime when compared to a bug check for “non-fatal” but high-impact failures and hangs.
 It is also used when it is possible to recover the OS to a known good state.

-For example, a hardware reset of a subsystem, such as video/display, USB3 or Wi-Fi can allow those systems to return to a known good state, with minimal user impact.
+For example, a hardware reset of a subsystem, such as a video/display, USB3, or Wi-Fi can allow those systems to return to a known good state, with minimal user impact.

-How to create live kernel dump in Windows 11
+How to create a live kernel dump in Windows 11

-As described above, Windows kernel live dump allows you to gather data to trouble shoot an abnormal situation while the computer continue operate.
+As described above, Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.

-Below is how to create live kernel dump in Windows 11 with Task Manager.
+Below is how to create a live kernel dump in Windows 11 with Task Manager.

 Open Task Manager or press the keyboard shortcut: CTRL + SHIFT + Esc